VoxeLibre/VoxeLibre/CONTRIBUTING.md

 the table directly.
 * Use modern Minetest API
 * Use tabs for indentation (rather than spaces)
-* Even if it improves performance, it is discouraged to localize variables at the beggining of files, since if another mod overrides some of the functions / variables you localized, you will still have a reference to the old function.

 ### Changes to Gameplay
 Pull Requests that change gameplay have to be properly researched and